ConnorBrodie/AudIn/SETUP.md

 **⚠️ Important**: Never commit `.env` to version control!
 It's already in `.gitignore`.

+**✅ Demo Mode**: If you only want to try the demo mode, you can skip the OAuth setup entirely.
+Just provide `OPENAI_API_KEY` and the app will work in demo-only mode.

-**⚠️ Important**: This section is ONLY for USER AUTHENTICATION, NOT necessary for the DEMO.
+**⚠️ OAuth Setup**: This section is ONLY needed for user authentication with real Gmail/Calendar data.

 ## 🌩️ Step 3: Google Cloud Console Setup